Leonard Wood: Georgia Tech football

-Spanish–American War and Philippine–American War
+Spanish–American War

 Wood was personal physician to Presidents Grover Cleveland and William McKinley through 1898.
 During his White House service, Wood developed a friendship with Theodore Roosevelt, then Assistant Secretary of the Navy.
 At the outbreak of the Spanish–American War, Wood and Roosevelt organized the 1st Volunteer Cavalry Regiment, popularly known as the Rough Riders.
 Wood successfully commanded the regiment during the June 24, 1898 Battle of Las Guasimas.
 When the brigade commander, Samuel B. M. Young, became ill, Wood received a field promotion to brigadier general of volunteers.
-He assumed command of 2nd Brigade, Cavalry Division, Fifth Army Corps (which included the Rough Riders) and led the brigade to a famous July 1, 1898 victory at Kettle Hill and San Juan Heights.
+He assumed command of 2nd Brigade, Cavalry Division, Fifth Army Corps (which included the Rough Riders) and led the brigade to a famous July 1, 1898, victory in the combined assaults on Kettle Hill and San Juan Hill that came to be known as the Battle of San Juan Heights.

 After San Juan Heights, Wood led the 2nd Cavalry Brigade for the rest of the war.
 He stayed in Cuba afterward and was appointed military governor of Santiago later in 1898, then served as governor of Cuba from 1899 to 1902.
 In that capacity, he relied on his medical experience to institute improvements to medical and sanitary conditions.
 He also introduced numerous reforms similar to those of the Progressive Movement in the U.S., including improvements to the educational and court systems.
+Though he did institute these improvements, Wood's motivations as military governor remain unclear.
+In a report to Washington in 1900, he outlined that Cuban stability would be reached when "money can be borrowed at a reasonable rate of interest and when capital is willing to invest in the island."
 He was promoted to brigadier general in the regular army shortly before moving to his next assignment.
 On May 15, 1902, prior to leaving office as military governor, Wood issued an order excluding Chinese immigrants.